Sanchi, Madhya Pradesh: Nearby Buddhist sites

 All the sites are south of Vidisha.
 Some other Buddhist sites have been recently studied.

 Buddhist University

 On 11 September 2012, the Government of Madhya Pradesh announced the Sanchi University of Buddhist-Indic Studies, which is being built in collaboration with the government of Sri Lanka and Bhutan and will be located at Sanchi, in close proximity to the stupa.
 Designed by Sri Lankan architect SW Isurunath Bulankulame, the university will have various facilities, combined with a green landscape and usage of natural energy.

 The foundation stone for the university was laid on 17 September 2012 by Sri Lankan president Mahinda Rajapaksa, Bhutan's Prime Minister Jigmi Yozyer Thinley, and Mahabodhi Society of Sri Lanka president Bangala Upatissa Nayaka Thero, amid high security due to a massive protest being organised by MDMK leader Vaiko against Rajapaksa, who had specially arrived in Madhya Pradesh with many protesters, but ultimately stopped.

+Solar city

+On September 6, 2023, Sanchi, home to a World Heritage Site in Madhya Pradesh, was inaugurated as India’s first solar city.
+The project, which involves the installation of rooftop solar panels at all institutional buildings like schools, government offices, railway stations, post offices, and streetlights, has been claimed to reduce more than 14,000 tonnes of carbon dioxide emissions annually, which is equivalent to the amount of CO₂ reduced by over 2 lakh adult trees.